 ** Updated ** CPHS Has Raised More Than $72,000 For The SSgt Reckless Monument Project

 Thanks to the generous support of so many CPHS Members and friends, we have raised more than $72,000 for the SSgt Reckless Monument to be placed aboard Camp Pendleton.
 However, it’s still not too late to contribute to the campaign.
 You can still join the campaign and contribute by sending a check or donating via PayPal.
 Check our Projects page for details on donations.

 Camp Pendleton has approved our installation plans and construction of the monument base is scheduled to begin on Aug.
 29. A dedication of the monument is tentatively set for Oct.
 26, 2016.
 Our partner, Robin Hutton, and CPHS are excited about this progress and look forward to seeing many of you there.

-Thanks to our existing members for their membership renewal as well as welcome to our new members who have joined the Camp Pendleton Historical Society (CPHS).
+Thanks to our existing members for their membership renewal, welcome to our new members, and thanks to those that have donated to the Camp Pendleton Historical Society (CPHS).

 It’s great to have you as part of the team!

 Jean Adkins | Richard Althouse | John Boal | Patrick Brent | Judith Burns

 Charles Clements | Kim Fox | Jenna Glemser | Wyatt and Susan Hart

 Norman C. Haven | Lauren Kelly-Hill | LtCol Charles Kershaw, USMC (Ret)